 According to the National Institute on Alcohol Abuse and Alcoholism, moderate drinking is defined as up to one drink per day for women and up to 2 drinks per day for men.

 The NIAAA states that heavy alcohol use is more than 4 drinks in a day for men and more than 3 drinks in a day for women.

 As we’ve mentioned, this process can take as much as several years to return your liver to a healthy state.

-For those people who suffer from alcoholism or an addiction disorder, or are in risk of developing one, rehab is a vital resource in order to help you detox and adjust to a sober life.
+For those people who suffer from alcoholism or an addiction disorder, or are at risk of developing one, rehab is a vital resource in order to help you detox and adjust to a sober life.

-Alcohol rehab will provide you with counseling, support groups and medical treatment to guide you on your path to recovery.
+Alcohol rehab will provide you with counseling, support groups, and medical treatment to guide you on your path to recovery.

-Recovery is a long process, but is always possible with help from the right resources.
+Recovery is a long process but is always possible with help from the right resources.